YCtee/drxpyboiYT-drxpyboiYT/README.md

    cd my-app
    ```

 2. Run this command inside your app's root directory.
-Note: this command executes the `eslint-prettier-config.
+Note: this command executes the `eslint-prettier-config.sh` bas